-Effects
+Card Effects

 The text box on a card contains the game effects.
 Stand-alone italicized flavor text doesn't affect the game.
 Effects cause things to happen in the game and can change game rules.
-There is a general chance to play any kind of effects during the battle step, except those on Missions, (p.4) unless otherwise directed.
+There is a general chance to play any kind of effects during the battle step, except those on Missions, unless otherwise directed.

-Effects on units are called "abilities".
+Effects on units, and only effects on units, are called "abilities".
 Abilities don't work in the build zone, under the top card of a unique stack, or in a deck, hand, or discard pile.
-(See Game Zones for exceptions, p.16.)
+(See Game Zones for exceptions, p.6.)